SentientOne AI Platform

 Zero instrumentation required

 You don't add logging libraries, configure tracing sidecars, or write cost-calculation middleware.
-Every call to /api/chat/public is recorded automatically — your application code stays clean.
+Every call to /v1/chat is recorded automatically — your application code stays clean.

 Full Request / Response Logs